intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/orca-autoestimator-pytorch-quickstart.md

 criterion = nn.NLLLoss()
 ```
 After defining your model, you need to define a *Model Creator Function* that returns an instance of your model, and a *Optimizer Creator Function* that returns a PyTorch optimizer.
-Note that both the *Model Creator Function* and the *Optimizer Creator Function* should takes `config` as input and get the hyper-parameter values from `config`.
+Note that both the *Model Creator Function* and the *Optimizer Creator Function* should take `config` as input and get the hyper-parameter values from `config`.

 ```python
 def model_creator(config):